PMoscova89/TheSolution/README.md

    - I care about code clarity and maintainability
    - I put in the work

-   It’s a bit of a personal signature—my way of saying, “Yeah, I was here, and I can do this.”
+   It’s a bit of my way of saying, “Yeah, I was here, and I can do this.”

 ---